roman-milk/roman-milk.github.io/cvsn.md

  I concentrated on the task ahead of me, pounding her the way she liked it, deep and fast.
 I turned her over and pulled her to the end of the bed, poising her sweet cheeks on the edge, and fucked her hard.
 I pushed her legs back, opening her up, and slammed into her, giving her the rough fucking she enjoyed.
 The position was working for her and I felt her first orgasm building.
 I lowered my hips, dragging my cock against the top of her pussy, using long even strokes.
 It did its magic, and she came for me, so sweetly.

  After that I concentrated on my own release, finding just the right rhythm and pressure, building up to a good one.
 She was talking dirty to me, telling me what she liked, and how she liked it.
 "You like fucking my married pussy, you bastard, don't you?
 You love the fact that you were the first to take my ass too, I bet.
 Do you remember our first time, when you dragged me to your room and fucked the shit out of me, just for spite?
 God you were a monster.
 Forcing me to suck you and then fucking me senseless and dragging me back in front of all those people with your hot cum seeping out of me.
 I had those bruises for days."
-Report_Story #3